Ladies & Gentlemen,

 DEVELOPMENT OF NATIONAL GRID

 enhancement of inter-regional power transfer capacity of the National

 capacity of the National Grid, your Company is executing a number of

 projects, some of which include high capacity HVDC links.
 By the end of

 XII Five Year Plan, it is expected that the inter-regional power

-transfer capacity of the National Grid will be about 72,250 MW.
+transfer capacity of the National Grid will be over 72,000 MW.

 Power System Operation Corporation Limited (POSOCO), a fully owned

 subsidiary of your Company, has been managing the national grid through

 National Load Despatch Centre (NLDC) and five Regional Load Despatch

 Centres (RLDCs).
 POSOCO has been designated as the nodal agency for